 What side of the road does Canada drive on?

 Like most of the world, Canadians drive on the right-hand side of the road.
 If this is your first time driving on the right, spend some time getting used to it on smaller side roads.

 Who has right of way?

 There are some differences in how the right of way works in Canada.
 Firstly, lights at intersections: when you’re at a red light at an intersection, you are allowed to turn right – but must proceed with caution and watch out for pedestrians (this is true for everywhere except Montreal).
-There are also two types of green light in Canada: a steady green light means the same as in the UK, whereas a flashing green light means you have the right of way to turn left.
+There are also two types of green light in Canada, whereas a flashing green light means you have the right of way to turn left.

 If you come to a four-way crossroad or an intersection without traffic lights – which is common in rural areas – it is the driver to the right who has the right of way.

 What is the speed limit in Canada?

 Speed limits in Canada are measured in kilometres per hour, rather than miles per hour.
 Speed limits signs are posted on all roads.

 - In urban areas away from major arteries, the speed limit will normally be 50km/h unless otherwise stated